Formal Series of Generalised Functions and Their Application to Deformation Quantisation: Linear continuous functionals as states

-The second equation implies that the support of $T_1$ is not greater than the support of $T_0.$ Following this way we arrive to an unacceptable conclusion that in many cases supports of quantum eigenstates are pointwise.
+From the first equation of the system (\ref{q7}) we obtain that $ {\rm supp}\;T_0 $ is contained in the area fulfilling the condition $\xi_0-a_0=0,$ which can be of measure zero.
+The second equation implies that the support of $T_1$ is not greater than the support of $T_0.$ Following this way we arrive to hardly acceptable conclusion that in many cases supports of quantum eigenstates are of measure zero.